eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">ISSU_02<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-Wallet Providers SHALL ensure that their Wallet Solution supports the attestation formats specified in ISO/IEC 18013-5, see [ISO18013-5], and in SD-JWT-based Verifiable Credentials (SD-JWT VC), see [SD-JWT-VC], with additions and changes as documented in this Annex and in future technical specifications created by or on behalf of the Commission.
+Wallet Providers SHALL ensure that their Wallet Solution supports the attestation formats specified in ISO/IEC 18013-5, see [ISO/IEC 18013-5], and in SD-JWT-based Verifiable Credentials (SD-JWT VC), see [SD-JWT VC], with additions and changes as documented in this Annex and in [ETSI TS 119 472-1].

 </div>
 </div>